-File Catalog
+LBL File Catalog

 Provides information for cataloging files.
-Allows the maintaining of multiple generations of a file and protects against unauthorized access or update by using read/write passwords.
+Allows for the maintenance of multiple generations of a file and protects against unauthorized access or update by using read/write passwords.
 Only disk and tape files may be cataloged.

 Specifies the file catalog information; limited to 17 characters for tape files and 44 characters for disk files.
 If the level names include blanks, the parameter must have leading and trailing apostrophes.